 Plus, an added value of metadata is making affiliations and connections among things that everyday clients, customers, and users interact with regularly: such as an ERP or CRM system.
-As such, metadata will sort out and track the whole advanced lifecycle of significant business data, including the procedures, methodology, and clients that influence parts of the business… which in the end, helps us when giving an exact review and “audit trail” for our businesses and our industries alike!
+As such, metadata will sort out and track the whole advanced lifecycle of significant business data, including the procedures, methodology, and clients that influence parts of the business.
+In the end, this helps us when giving an exact review and “audit trail” for our businesses and our industries alike.
 Securing and arranging an audit trail like this is just one more reason why metadata should be leveraged in your professional and business life.

 Leveraging Metadata via SEO in 2019

 Metadata is still a highly essential tool to improve a web page’s SEO.

 The search engines often use metadata and meta description, combined with other factors, to determine what’s on the web page and how relevant it is (if at all) to the everyday person looking something up on the internet.
 There are even individuals who check on how relevant the contents are to given searches.

 Here are some ways search engines can view and “scan” your metadata:

 - Description: This describes the specific types of content accessible on the web page.
 For example, your meta description for this particular page tells search engines that what kind of content is to be expected and what this page is composed of overall.

 - Title: This is the most important piece of metadata on the page.
 Title tag each webpage as appropriately and as accurately as possible each time to increase your chances of better rankings and visibility.